 Unless you’re a celebrity, you’re probably not getting professional hair and make-up done every day.
 So when it comes to your wedding, how do you know what to look for?
 What questions do you ask?
-Here are suggestions that will help you through the process of hiring the pro that will make you look your most beautiful on this all important day.
+Here are suggestions for hiring a makeup artist that will help you through the process of hiring the pro that will make you look your most beautiful on this all-important day.

 - Look at their work.
 This might sound intuitive, but look closely at it.
 If it’s heavy handed and you’re wanting more of a natural look, this might not be the artist for you.
 Alternatively, if you want to embrace trendy make up and the artist tends to use a light hand with more traditional looks then perhaps you aren’t simpatico with this particular person.